Author’s note: This story is highly inspired by my experiences and feelings. I like to tell people it’s 95% true.

 I nearly jump out of my skin.
-I turn around to see some idiot wanting to get into a spot I’m passing.
+I turn around to see some jerk wanting to get into a spot I’m passing.

 “Are you fucking kidding me?”
 I shout.

 He seems stunned.
-Maybe they don’t say fuck around here a lot.
+Maybe these folks don’t say fuck a lot.
 I’m from Verdun, Québec.
 Swearing was our dialect.

 I press on and stop with a pregnant pause at the drive-thru.
 Yeah, I really don’t get the drive-thru coffee thing.
 I decide to hope it’s for people like me who find it safer and more convenient to get their hot beverage.
 Or for parents with a car full of kids.
 That would make sense.